lewismj/cucumber/Readme.md

 Many Scala projects will use the FlatSpec for their BDD like testing.
 Some teams prefer the separation of Feature files from the code.

 The support for Cucumber with Scala is quite mixed.
-There is an existing plugin [](https://github.com/skipoleschris/xsbt-cucumber-plugin "xsbt-cucumber-plugin")but this plugin has a few issues.
+There is an existing plugin [xsbt-cucumber-plugin](https://github.com/skipoleschris/xsbt-cucumber-plugin) but this plugin has a few issues.

 Firstly, it does not work on Windows (Classpath separator is incorrect).
 It uses the old SBT plugin interface and hasn’t been updated for some time.
 The author hasn’t responded to pull requests.

-We provide two projects
+There are two core projects, each has an example proejct illustrating the usage.

 - cucumber-plugin
 - cucumber-runner